IskinderA/IskinderA/project-sterilization.md

 Collaborative Contributions

-- Provided experimental diffusion measurements and validation</span> in different polymeric materials.
+- Provided experimental diffusion **measurements and validation** in different polymeric materials.

-- Collaborated with microbiologists and industrial partners</span> to assess sterilization cycle parameters.
+- Collaborated with microbiologists and industrial partners to assess sterilization cycle parameters.

-- Integrated findings to support potential policy changes</span> for safer sterilization practices.
+- Integrated findings to support potential policy changes for **safer sterilization practices.**

 ---